cpflores/accounts-react/README.md

-# Accounts  - a mock expense tracking application
+# React Records  - a mock accounts tracking application

 Working on some React upgrades to a Rails front-end.